- Location: Ride Headquarters in Sherborn, MA

 - Price: Free

-FEBRUARY 24 UPDATE: We will be riding all PAVED ROADS and not trails due to warm temps and soft trails.
-The road route is 43 miles in length. https://ridewithgps.com/routes/26913920
+March 24 UPDATE: We will be riding all PAVED ROADS and not trails due to warm temps and soft, snowy/messy, hard-to-ride trails.
+The road route is 46 miles in length.

 Description: The Burning Snowflake series of rides take cyclists all over the trails of Sherborn and far beyond.
 The routes include paved roads to trails, dirt roads, grassy areas, and other places off the beaten path.
 Depending upon the week and weather & trail conditions, the distance and paces offered will vary so there are a lot of great riding options.